Have a look on cure for diabetes with other details.

 - frequent skin, bladder or gum infections

 There are no symptoms in some cases — this can happen at times with non insulin-dependent diabetes. people can live for months, even years without realising that they have the disease In this particular case.
 This form of diabetes appears so gradually that symptoms may not even be recognized.

 Everyone who suffers from diabetes should consult diabetes specialist (an endocrinologist or a dialectologist) at least once every six months.
-He or she must also be seen periodically by other members of a diabetes treatment team, including a diabetes nurse educator, and a dietitian who will help develop a meal plan for the individual.
+He or she must also be seen periodically by other members of a cure for diabetes team, including a diabetes nurse educator, and a dietitian who will help develop a meal plan for the individual.
 Ideally, one should also see an exercise physiologist for help in improving a physical activity plan, and, perhaps, , psychologist a social worker or other mental health professional for help with the stresses and challenges of living with a chronic disease.

 Also, people with diabetes need to learn how to monitor their blood glucose.
 Daily testing will help determine how well their activity plan, meal plan and medication are working to keep blood glucose levels in a normal range.

 Who becomes the victim of diabetes?

 Anyone can be affected by Diabetes.
 However, people who have close relatives with the disease are somewhat more likely to develop it.
 Other risk factors include high cholesterol, obesity, high blood pressure, and physical inactivity.
-As the people grow older The risk of developing diabetes also increases.
+As the people grow older the risk of developing diabetes also increases.
 People who are over 40 and overweight are more likely to become victim of diabetes, although the incidence of non insulin-dependent diabetes in adolescents is growing.Diabetes is more common among Native Americans, African Americans, Hispanic Americans and Asian Americans/Pacific Islanders.
-Also, the women who develop diabetes during pregnancy (a condition called gestational diabetes) are more likely to develop full-blown diabetes later in life due to which they must have proper diabetes treatment.
+Also, the women who develop diabetes during pregnancy (a condition called gestational diabetes) are more likely to develop full-blown diabetes later in life due to which they must have proper cure for diabetes.

 What other problems can diabetes cause?